clintcarter1999/JokesAPI/README.md

 NOTE: This is NOT a secure implementation.
 Currently the HttpGet for all users returns the user's password (Noooooooooo Clint.
 Say it ain't so!).

 Yep, I did that to make it easy for you to simply query the current users and use their password.
 You are welcome to create your own user and password.

+**Knowledge Gap:** *I need to research this area more deeply to understand roles/permissions based authorization in .Net Core*

 ## Database Table Considerations
 I have kept this simple at this time with just a model and controller for Jokes with "id" and "joke" columns.
 However, with more time I would add Author, Category, Tags, Rating, and DateAdded.
 We might even keep track of how many times a joke is served.
 I would likely have a Category Model/Controller as well as a Tags Model/Controller.